 Erectile dysfunction is a male-oriented disorder that affects the sexual function of the male.
 It causes an inability to get or keep an erection firm enough for successful intercourse.
-It is a widespread problem among people having chronic diseases such as cancer, high blood pressure, and diabetes, especially type 2 diabetes.
-It damages nerves and blood vessels, which lead to poor long-term blood sugar control.
+A widespread problem among people having chronic diseases such as cancer, high blood pressure, and diabetes, especially type 2 diabetes.
+It damages nerves and blood vessels, which leads to poor long-term blood sugar control.

 Erectile dysfunction and diabetes are two different conditions; they may go hand in hand.
 Men suffering from diabetes are 2 to 3 times more likely to develop ED.

 Diabetes happens when a high amount of sugar is circulating in your bloodstream.

 - Type 1 diabetes à affects less than 10 percent of people.

 - Type 2 diabetes à occurs in more than 80 percent of people.